 Making yourself read outside your comfort zone can end up with some total misses and some excellent surprises.
 In all likelihood I would have missed Beasts of Burden: Animal Rites, a graphic novel about a talking pack of animals that solve supernatural mysteries in their seemingly sweet suburban neighborhood of Burden Hill.
 That description wouldn't peak my interest, but also doesn't do the graphic novel justice either.
 The storytelling is episodic, in that there are chapters that are a complete story into itself which makes for a fast read.
 There is a pack of animal friends, all dogs and one orphan cat who start uncovering supernatural cases in their neighborhood.
 They eventually become apprentices in the Wise Dog Society to further their training in fighting these evil forces.
 The supernatural stories cover a wide range from an evil coven of cats, a rain of mutant frogs, werewolves, magical earthen golems, ghosts, and more.
 Read more about Beasts of Burden

-Warning – Don't look for these books in the Young Adult section!
+Warning!
+Don't look for these books in the Young Adult section!
 These are "Adult Books," written for adults.
 Teens beware!

 Ok, now that I've got your attention, let me also say that these books are just great for teens.
 So great, in fact, that the Young Adult Library Services Association (YALSA) made an award just for them, and named them after a famous Baltimore librarian - sort of.
 Her name was Margaret A. Edwards, but her friends called her Alex, and that's where we get the Alex Awards.
 The 2012 Alex Awards feature ten books written for adults, but with special appeal to teens.
 Read more about What's an Alex Award?